mikwielgus/forum-dl/README.md

 # forum-dl

-Forum-dl is a downloader (scraper) for forums, mailing lists, and news aggregators.
-It can be used to crawl, extract, and archive individual threads and entire boards into a variety of output formats.
+Forum-dl is a downloader (scraper) for forums, mailing lists, and news aggregators ([list](#forum-software)).
+It can be used to crawl, extract, and archive individual threads and entire boards into a variety of [formats](#output-formats).

 # Installation